Winstein--6b

 Given the way words change meanings in different contexts, cultures, and over

-time, or that a literal translation from one language to another may convey a
+from one language to another may convey a

 different meaning, some prefer a translation with English words or phrases that

-try to capture what are best contextually and historically indicated to be the
+to capture what are best contextually and historically indicated to be the

 original ideas.